codingforpleasure/customized-workspace/Ubuntu/useful-resources/jekyll.md

 ```

-In case you haven't noticed
+In case you haven't noticed the image in the layout make sure you have entered
+the correct path.

 ## Troubleshooting